Studio E Art Therapy Program

 Free parking is available in the Third Street Lot, and the location is on a bus route.

-The Detroit sessions will be led by Jamilya Goree, M.Ed.
+The Detroit sessions will be led by Jamilya Goree, M.Ed., ATR.
 In 1999, Jamilya earned a Bachelor's degree in teaching from Western Michigan University.
 She then moved to the metro Detroit area where she taught in Detroit Public Schools for 5 1⁄2 years.
-After teaching for 11 years in both Michigan and Arizona, she completed her Masters degree in Art Therapy at Wayne State University .
-During her final semester, she created her own internship that turned into a full time position in the Henry Ford Health System where she currently works today.
+After teaching for 11 years in both Michigan and Arizona, she completed her Masters degree in Art Therapy at Wayne State University.
+During her final semester, she created her own internship that turned into a full time position in the Henry Ford Health System.
+She currently works at Mariners Inn, a shelter and treatment center, and is teaching a course at Wayne State University.

 To participate in Studio E, you MUST sign up in advance by completing and returning the Registration & Waiver Form to Russ Derry by email, fax, or mail.* If you have questions about the program, please contact Russ Derry (800-377-6226 ext.
 1302) or Pam Bird (ext.
 1204).